Mean and Variance of Brownian Motion with Given Final Value, Maximum and ArgMax: Extended Version: Introduction

-Section 2 reviews the distributions of Brownian motion extrema.
-Section \ref{BMsect} reviews the Brownian meander and calculates its expectation and variance.
-Section \ref{SBMsect} reviews and elaborates on Williams's construction \cite{WilliamsBAMS,WilliamsProc,Denisov} of conditional Brownian motion as the splicing together of two Brownian meanders.
-Section \ref{SimDesc} describes our simulation framework.
-Section \ref{EHThsect} calculates the density and moments of $B(t|close, \argmax)$ and compares them with our simulation.
-In Section \ref{EVCA}, we display $E[B(t |close, \argmax)]$ and $Var[B(t |close, \argmax)]$.
-Section \ref{EVAsect} presents our analytic and simulation results for $B(t|\argmax)$ and compares our analytic moments with those of the simulation.
-Section \ref{EVCAH} present the simulation results for $B(t|close, \argmax, max)$ and overlays them with our analytic formuli.
-We conclude by comparing the time averaged expected variance given one or more of $\{{\rm close}, \argmax, \max, \min \}$.
+Section 2 reviews the distribution of Brownian motion extrema.
+Section \ref{BMsect} reviews the Brownian meander and calculates its expectation and variance in Theorem \ref{BMmom}.
+Section \ref{SBMsect} elaborates on Williams's construction \cite{WilliamsBAMS,WilliamsProc,Denisov} of conditional Brownian motion as the splicing together of two Brownian meanders.
+Theorem \ref{BrownMom} gives analytic expressions for the expectation and variance of the conditional density, $E[B(t|c,\theta,h)]$ and $Var[B(t|c, \theta,h)]$.
+Section \ref{EHThsect} calculates the density (Theorem \ref{denTH}) and moments, $E[B(t|\theta,h)]$ and $Var[B(t|\theta,h)]$, of $B(t|\theta=\argmax,h=\max)$.
+Section \ref{SimDesc} and Appendix B describe our simulation framework and compares the simulation with our analytic expressions for the conditional mean and variance.
+Section \ref{EVAsect} presents our analytic $B(t|\argmax)$ including expressions for $E[B(t|\theta)]$ and $Var[B(t|\theta)]$.
+It compares our analytic moments with those of the simulation.
+We conclude by comparing the time averaged expected variance given one or more of $({\rm close}, \argmax, \max, \min )$.
+In this extended version, we add many more figures of the $E[B(t|{\mathrm parameters})]$ and $Var[B(t|{\mathrm parameters})]$.
+Appendix C presents the simulation results for the moments of $B(t|\max, \argmax)$.
+We display plots of $E[B(t|\theta,h)]$ and $Var[B(t|\theta,h)]$ as $\theta$ and $h$ vary.
+Appendix D presents similar simulation results for the moments of $B(t|close, \argmax, \max)$.
+Appendix E concludes simulation results for the moments of $B(t|close, \argmax)$.